Commitment to Caring – Same Day Service

 Magnetic resonance imaging or MRI uses a magnetic field, radio waves, and a computer to create three-dimensional images of the breast.
 MRI of the breast is one of the most sensitive imaging tools available for detecting new or recurrent breast cancer.

 Diagnostic Radiology is a field of medicine used to diagnose, but not treat, a variety of human ailments.
 We use non-invasive procedures like Xrays, CT scans, MRI scans & ultrasound to identify problems in the human body.

 YOU HAVE A CHOICE WHEN IT COMES TO OUTPATIENT IMAGING.

 Savvy consumers shop around for everything but when it comes to medical imaging, many don’t realize the importance of comparison shopping.
 Are you concerned about how much your MRI, CT scan, ultrasound, x-ray or other exam will cost you?
 Find out more about it by calling our office.

 Did you know that you have a choice when it comes to diagnostic imaging?
-If your physician has recommended any kind of radiological testing, you should say you want to go to X-ray Associates.
+If your physician has recommended any kind of radiological testing, you should say you want to go to X-ray Associates of New Mexico.
 Our experience and technology is second to none, and you’ll never be just a number with our dedication to outstanding service.